-Statement in Response to the European Union's Statement on the Death Penalty
+Response to European Union's Statement on the Death Penalty in the United States

-As prepared for delivery by Ambassador Ian Kelly to the Permanent Council, Vienna May 27, 2010
+As delivered by Political Counselor Casey Christensen to the Permanent Council, Vienna September 2, 2010

-We want to thank the European Union for its expression of concern regarding the death penalty in the United States and note that similar appeals on behalf of Mr. David Lee Powell were sent to the Governor of the State of Texas and to the Texas Board of Pardons and Paroles by the European Union Delegation to the United States on May 25 and assure the European Union that we will inform the appropriate authorities in the State of Texas of its statement.
+We want to thank the European Union for its expression of concern regarding the death penalty in the United States and note that similar appeals on behalf of Mr. Holly Wood, Mr. Kevin Keith, and Mr. Cal Coburn Brown were sent to the Governors of the States of Alabama, Ohio, and Washington, respectively, by the European Union Delegation to the United States on May 11 and May 25.

 The use of the death penalty in the United States is a decision of democratically elected governments at the federal and individual State levels and is not prohibited by international law.
 Capital punishment does not violate any OSCE commitments.
-The people of the United States, acting through their freely elected representative, have chosen, in most States, not to abolish the death penalty.
+The people of the United States, acting through their freely elected representatives, have chosen, in many States, not to abolish the death penalty.

 The U.S. judicial system provides exhaustive protections to ensure that the death penalty is not applied in an extra-judicial, summary, or arbitrary manner.
 The U.S. Supreme Court has repeatedly held that capital punishment itself does not violate the U.S. Constitution.
-However, capital punishment may only be carried out subject to the extensive due process and equal protection requirements and after exhaustive appeals.
+However, capital punishment may only be carried out subject to extensive due process and equal protection requirements and after exhaustive appeals.